 Art has become an important therapy for addiction recovery.
 Research shows that around 36.8% of treatment programs offer this type of therapy.
 The use of art therapy to treat substance abuse disorders dates back to the 1950s.
 The American Art Therapy Association reports that art therapy plays a vital role in managing addiction.
 There are many reasons why it works.
 It boosts self-expression and provides a safe context for those in recovery to communicate.
 It also enables clients and therapists to discuss difficult issues.
-Today, art therapy is varied and different types of art therapy can be found in addiction recovery.
+Today, different types of art therapy are an essential part of addiction therapy.

 Incident Drawing